mikablachut/Code_Sharing_Platform/README.md

 gradle bootRun
 ```

-We can also run the application using traditional way using ```java -jar``` command but for that, we need to generate jar of out spring boot application.
+You can also run the application using traditional way using ```java -jar``` command but for that, you need to generate jar of out spring boot application.
-Let see those steps for Gradle:
+Here are the steps for Gradle:

 ```
 gradle build